Cold weather payments triggered in over 400 postcodes – check if you’re eligible

 Over 600,000 households are in line for the one-off payment

-The new year is off to a biting start, with areas across the UK being hit by freezing sub-zero temperatures.
+The new year is off to a chilly start, with areas across the UK being hit by freezing temperatures.

 Met Office weather warnings for snow and ice remain in place for the first week of 2026, with fears of health issues arising from the conditions.